 17. Factor in front door security

-Front door security is, and will always be important, so be sure to factor this in before undertaking any front door design projects.
+Garden security lighting for your front door is, and will always be important, so be sure to factor this in before undertaking any front door design projects.

 A basic rim or Yale latch isn’t enough, you will also need a 5 or even 7 lever mortice deadlock.
 The strongest locks are made to British Standard 3621/80.
 These locks are often found on some front and back doors in the home.
 Some insurance companies will require door locks to be fitted to this standard.
 ‘Look for the Secured by Design logo,’ says Amanda Garett.
 ‘It shows security products meet the high standards of the police and insurance industry.’